 Sat-nav, stereo and infotainment

 We went off the sat-nav’s route a lot when we were testing the car and it was always quick to replan the route, so quick sometimes you didn’t even realise you’d taken the wrong turn.
-The mapping display looks very similar to the Mercedes COMMAND system, but brighter colours do make it easier to read.
+The mapping display looks very similar to the Mercedes COMAND system, but brighter colours do make it easier to read.

 Image 10 of 12